flxzt/rnote/misc/building/rnote-windows-build.md

 meson install -C _mesonbuild
 ```

 The installed binary can now be executed.
-It is located at `C:\msys64\mingw64\bin\rnote.exe` and depends on the environment provided by MSYS2.
+It is located at `C:\msys64\ucrt64\bin\rnote.exe` and depends on the
-It is not portable.
+environment provided by MSYS2, so it is not portable.

 ## Building the Installer